kuokuo123/otter-launcher/README.md

 ![Kitty Config](./assets/kitty.png)

-Otter-launcher is a highly extendable commandline launcher with vi or emacs keybinds, designed for keyboard-centric wm users who prefer terminal aethetics than gui.
-Its interface can be decorated with ascii color codes, sixel or kitty image protocols.
+An extendable app launcher, designed for keyboard-centric wm users.
+It is customizable with ascii color codes, sixel or kitty image protocols.

-As a rust program implemented with as fewer libraries as possible, otter-launcher is blazingly fast and resource friendly.

-The concept is making the below behaviours possible:
+The concept is making these behaviours possible:

 - type "gg margaret thatcher" to google the lady in a web browser
 - "sh htop" to run htop in a terminal